vrijune/web-dev-practice03/README.md

 Question one uses an HTML form within the `'dinosaur-form.jsp'` file.
 Complete a Servlet, Java object (JavaBean) and JSP page to display the information submitted from the form.

-This is what the form should look like when it is opened in your web browser:
+This is what the form should look like when it is opened in the web browser:

 ![](spec/ExerciseOneForm.PNG)